Czech Republic

 Overall construction activity

-Construction is a branch of the Czech economy that was affected by the economic crisis of the late 2000s to early 2010s.
-A short-term recovery took place in 2014 and 2015, when the first EU budget period ended and when buildings financed from these funds were completed.
-Only in 2017 did the trend return to gradual growth, which accelerated in 2018 and continued in 2019.
-In 2020, construction output declined despite favorable forecasts.
-Initially, production was not significantly affected by the COVID 19 pandemic, but later labor shortages, stagnant demand, and inadequate administrative preparation for construction made themselves felt.
-An extraordinary increase in the price of building materials also contributed to the above problems in 2021 and 2022, yet production increased year on year.
+Construction is the sector of the Czech economy that was most affected by the economic crisis in recent years, until 2013.
+A short-term recovery took place in 2014 and 2015, when the first EU budget period ended and buildings financed by these funds were completed.
+It was not until 2017 that the trend of gradual growth returned, accelerating in 2018 and continuing in 2019.
+In 2020, despite favourable forecasts, construction output fell.
+Initially, production was not significantly affected by coronavirus epidemics, but later labourshortages, stagnating demand and administrative unpreparedness for construction began to manifest themselves.
+In 2021 and 2023, an extraordinary rise in the price of building materials added to the above problems, but production still increased year on year.

 Housebuilding

-The development of housing construction – in terms of number of dwellings completed and started dwellings – largely mirrors the development of the construction industry as a whole, with a gradual increase since 2013, but slower than pre-crisis levels.
+The evolution of residential construction - in terms of the number of dwellings completed and started - largely mirrors the evolution of the construction industry as a whole.
+The gradual increase since 2013 is much slower than the decline since 2007.

-Due to the age of the buildings, the demographic and social composition of the population and the increasing demands on the quality of housing, an average annual demand for new housing was calculated in the amount of 37 000 per year.
-This trend was only observed in the years 2007 - 2010.
-The trend towards a faster increase in the number of apartments in apartment buildings is slowly increasing, even though the number of apartments completed per year in family houses predominates.
+Due to the age of the buildings, the demographic and social composition of the population and the increasing demand for quality housing, the average annual demand for new dwellings was calculated at 37,000 per year.
+This was achieved only in the years 2007 - 2010.
+The trend towards a faster increase in the number of flats in multi-family houses is slowly growing, although the number of flats completed each year in single-family houses predominates.

-Reconstruction, modernization, repair and maintenance of apartments also constitutes a significant share of production in this segment of construction production.
-The number of new apartments in non-residential buildings has shown an increasing trend in recent years.
+Reconstruction, modernisation, repair and maintenance of dwellings also account for a significant proportion of output in this segment of construction.
+The number of new dwellings in the non-residential sector has shown a growing trend in recent years.

-Increasing the energy efficiency of apartments is receiving continuous attention.
-In the newly completed apartments, the share of those that correspond to the category "A" (extremely economical) and category "B" (very economical) is increasing.
-Additional insulation of older buildings, especially from the period of prefabricated housing, is also being pursued very intensively.
+Attention is constantly being paid to improving the energy efficiency of dwellings.
+The proportion of newly completed dwellings that comply with categories A (extremely efficient) and B (very efficient) is increasing.
+The additional insulation of older buildings, especially those built using prefabricated panels, is also continuing at a very high rate.
 More and more attention is being paid to the construction of passive houses.

 Non-residential construction

-Construction of non-residential buildings remained stagnant through 2017, with some categories even showing a downward trend.
-The upswing began in 2018, when the number of completed buildings increased by 50% across all construction categories.
-Along with this, the total area of completed buildings also grew, and with it the investment costs.
-This mainly affected administrative buildings and large shopping centres.
-The construction of buildings for urban facilities - primarily schools, university campuses, healthcare buildings, sports and cultural facilities - including their repairs, maintenance and energy efficiency improvements also increased continuously.
-This trend affects not only large cities, but also regional cities.
+Non-residential construction stagnated until 2017, with some categories even showing a downward trend.
+The recovery started in 2018, when the number of completed buildings increased by 50%, across all construction categories.
+In line with this, the total area of completed buildings and their investment costs also grew.
+These were mainly administrative buildings and large shopping centres.
+There was also a steady increase in the construction of buildings for civic amenities - mainly schools, university campuses, healthcare buildings, sports and cultural facilities, including their repair, maintenance and energy efficiency improvements.
+This trend affects not only large cities, but also regional ones.

-The upturn in the economy has also influenced the reconstruction and expansion of industrial buildings and warehouses, as well as the development of new areas, including a complete infrastructure network.
-Great attention is also paid to the completion of buildings and facilities that ensure compliance with increased environmental protection requirements.
+The economic recovery has also influenced the reconstruction and expansion of industrial buildings and warehouses, as well as the development of new areas, including a complete infrastructure network.
+Much attention is also being paid to the completion of buildings and facilities to ensure compliance with increased environmental protection requirements.

 BILLION